 - The United States Newspaper Project, which cataloged and microfilmed 63.3 million pages of historic newspapers, paved the way for the National Digital Newspaper Program and its digital repository, Chronicling America.

-* If you need addition, information about the grant you were awarded, you can find that information on the grants page here.
+If you need additional information about the grant you were awarded, you can find it on the grants page here.

 NEH Twitter accounts